yodrew/yodrew.github.io/_pages/psychology.md

 I could go on.
 No doubt, you could extend the list yourself.
 Perhaps you have wept over the world's desperate madness.
 Perhaps you have wept over your own.

 Calling something crazy usually halts further consideration and conversation.
 After all, "you can't fix crazy."
 So what good does it do to think about it?
 Is it even craziness?
-Or is it human nature, as we have long assumed?
+Or is it human nature?
+Is it what we have been pleased to call the human condition?
 That is what most religion and philosophy say.
 Nothing overcomes nature.
 So they render themselves helpless by their own pronouncements.
 Also, they excuse themselves.

 Conventional psychology has failed to fix our craziness.
 And psychological reformers have proven ineffective.
 They consign their tough cases to psychiatry, surrendering to its worship of drugs.
 It is the further medical application of our culture's mythos of original sin.
 In other words, debilitation, incompetence, failure, and suffering are human nature.
-We refuse further examination of symptoms and causes.
+We refuse further examination of causes.
 Mass psychosis is the biggest elephant in our room.

 I submit, we are actually crazy.
 But we weren't always.
 Something went terribly wrong and here we are.
 Happily, we are alive.
 Therefore we are self-healing.
 So somehow we can recover.

 What would we recover?
 Common sense, memory, and honesty.
 Joy and empathy.
-Vigor and grace.
-For starters.
+Vigor and grace---for starters.
 Much more awaits us.
-When thinking, feeling, and moving centers of intelligence function again, and in harmony with each other, life will improve to a degree known only in legend.
+When thinking, feeling, and moving centers of intelligence function again, and in harmony with each other, life will improve to a degree known only in legend.[^4]

-I mean engagement with the other basic plane of reality.
-It mirrors spacetime, so some cutting edge scientists call it timespace: three dimensions of time---past, present, future---and one dimension of space, that is, one location.[^4] Australian Aboriginals call it dreamtime.
+Harmonious function will come from re-engagement with the other basic plane of reality: timespace.
+Some cutting edge scientists call it this because it mirrors spacetime.
+Timespace has three dimensions of time---past, present, future---that one can choose from, and one, unchoosable dimension of space, that is, one location per moment in time.[^5] Australian Aboriginals call it dreamtime.
 Kogi Indians call it the _aluna_.

 They access it at will for daily living.
 It is how they can track someone 100 miles through the desert a year later with only a scrap of his clothing.
 Or talk to people on the other side of the world without telephones.
-Or go out to meet a scarce deer in the middle of nowhere to bring back for food.
+Or go out to meet a scarce deer in the middle of nowhere and bring it back for food.
 It is how spiritual adepts famously know things they have no normal way of knowing.

 Dreamtime is perceived primarily through the feeling center of intelligence, not the senses.
 It is intuition.
 With psychic integrity, it can be just as precise and accessible as the eyes aided by microscope or telescope, or a camera on a drone.